BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 }
 ```

-Then, you can display the quote to the end user for approval:
+Once you have this data, you can display the quote to the end user for approval:

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-quote-form.png" width=470 loading="lazy"></div>